berthubert/bnt162b2/reverse-engineering-source-code-of-the-biontech-pfizer-vaccine.md

 the mRNA.
 It also reduces slipping by T7 RNA polymerase so that the transcribed mRNA is more uniform in length".

+The article "[Segmented poly(A) tails significantly reduce recombination of plasmid DNA without affecting mRNA translation efficiency or half-life](https://rnajournal.cshlp.org/content/25/4/507.long)" also has a compelling description of how a linked can benefit efficacy.

 Summarising
 -----------
 With this, we now know the exact mRNA contents of the BNT162b2 vaccine, and